louislam/dockge/README.md

 # Start Server
 docker compose up -d

-# If you are using docker-compose V1
+# If you are using docker-compose V1 or Podman
 # docker-compose up -d
 ```